 - Make a gues: How many column of steams do you see?

-- Optional - Take a photo of your GPS and craters/steams at backround.
+- Optional - Take a photo of your GPS and craters/steams in background.
 This photo can be taken anywhere in the areal of the Craters of the Moon, but I think this is a good spot.
 Please do not include answers to the questions in the photo.
-Post this photo with your log.
+Post this photo with your Found It log.

 There is an example how the photo for log can look like.